Jorge Chávez International Airport: Construction

+Projects and expansion

-In 2001, in order to improve and expand its infrastructure, the government of Peru placed the airport under the management of Lima Airport Partners (LAP).
-LAP is now composed of Fraport and International Finance Corporation.
-The air traffic control is managed by the Peruvian Corporation of Airports and Commercial Aviation (CORPAC).
+By decision of the Government of Peru, in 2001, it was awarded a concession to the company Lima Airport Partners (LAP), a German-American consortium of Fraport, with the purpose of undertaking its expansion and comprehensive remodeling.
+As part of the process, the Peruvian congressional commission held talks with LAP.
+These conversations resulted in an agreement in which LAP committed to remodeling the airport facilities.The air traffic control is managed by the Peruvian Corporation of Airports and Commercial Aviation (CORPAC).
 The Peruvian government engaged Jaime Malagón, Jerome Jakubik, Paul Slocomb, and Víctor M. Marroquín of Baker and McKenzie international law firm, to oversee the changes.

-In February 2005, the first phase of a new renovation and expansion project was completed.
-This included the Peru Plaza Shopping Center and a new concourse.
-In June 2007, a four-star hotel, Ramada Costa del Sol, opened at the airport.
+In February 2005, the first phase of remodeling of the terminal was completed, which included the total renovation of the existing infrastructure, the construction of the Peru Plaza Shopping Center and the new concourse with 18 boarding gates, 7 of which have boarding bridges.
+In June 2007, a four-star hotel, Ramada Costa del Sol, opened at the airport, whose building is directly connected to the passenger terminal by an elevated pedestrian bridge.

 In January 2009, the second phase of the terminal expansion was commenced.
 The terminal has 28 gates, 19 with boarding bridges.
 In August 2009, the LAP announced that in 2010, the airport would have a new category III instrument landing system to help with landing in foggy conditions.
 Arquitectonica, a Miami-based architectural office, and Lima Airport Partners planned a second terminal and expansion of the main terminal.

+New terminal

 On October 24, 2018, the Peruvian state delivered all the land for the expansion and modernization of the Jorge Chavez airport to the airport operator "Lima Airport Partners".

-The estimated investment of US$1,200 million includes the construction of a new runway, a control tower and a passenger terminal in addition to the existing one.
+The estimated investment of US $1.2 billion includes the construction of a new runway, a control tower and a passenger terminal in addition to the existing one.
 On the other hand, the state will build a new bridge and highway on the current Santa Rosa Avenue that will connect directly with the "Costa Verde" highway, benefiting a lot of tourists and entrepreneurs who are only going to visit Miraflores and the south.
-Works will be completed in 4 years, by the beginning of the year 2023, and will allow the transit of 40 million passengers per year by 2030.